randellmwania/Movie-Recommendation-System/readme.md

 ### 🗒️Additional Notes:

 - There's a statement regarding the project's focus on enhancing user experience, satisfaction, and retention on a movie-streaming platform.

-This overview provides a snapshot of the recommendation system project, combining collaborative and content-based approaches to deliver personalized movie suggestions.
-For a more detailed understanding, further exploration of the provided code and any additional code or documentation would be necessary.